- IoT Solutions

 According to a report from the Ministry of Internal Affairs and Communications Cyber-Security Office, two-thirds of the cyber attacks in Japan in 2016 targeted IoT devices.
 The heightened risk to connected devices at high-profile events like the Olympics has sparked a desire to mitigate risks with a heightened degree of urgency.

 Per the amendment, NICT hackers will use default passwords and password dictionaries to attempt hacks of up to 200 million randomly-selected IoT devices.
 They will then compile a list of vulnerable devices and share this information with internet service providers, who will be expected to alert consumers and secure devices.
 With the sheer number of devices that will be networked and connected to cloud interfaces at the Olympics, these tests are seen as a necessary step to ensure that cybercriminals are prevented from stealing audience and athlete data for nefarious purposes.

 Tokyo 2020 is only the beginning for IoT-enhanced sporting events.
 From performance-measuring infrastructure that can enhance athletic training to a dynamic, interactive fan experience, IoT gives teams and fans the ability to take their game up a notch.

 At Aeris, we provide connectivity solutions that make IoT enhanced experiences possible.
 Aeris offers customers unparalleled scalability and deployment across diverse networks anywhere in the world.
-Through the Aeris Fusion IoT Network, coaches and stadium managers can easily provision devices and gain insights from device data in real time.
+Through the Aeris Intelligent IoT Network, coaches and stadium managers can easily provision devices and gain insights from device data in real time.
 No matter the application, Aeris can deliver results.

 To learn more about how IoT can give your team the competitive edge and expand your fans game day experience, contact Aeris today.